containers/composefs/man/mkcomposefs.md

 :   The base version to use for the image format.

 **\-\-max-version**
-:   If this specifies a version higher than --versions, then the
+:   If this specifies a version higher than \-\-version, then the
-    actual image format version used will be adjusted upwards if that is benefitial for the image, up to the max version.
+    actual image format version used will be adjusted upwards if that is beneficial for the image, up to the max version.

 # FORMAT VERSIONING

-Composefs iamges are binary reproduceable, meaning that for a given input the result is always the same, giving the same digest of the image.
+Composefs images are binary reproduceable, meaning that for a given input the result is always the same, giving the same digest of the image.
 This is important as the digest is used to validate the image, even if the image was re-created rather than transferred as